vans163/scv/README.md

 ```

 ### Known bugs
+any recorddef - Files using the record def need to be recompiled also

 Makefile - assumes your erlang include path is /usr/lib/erlang/usr/include/.
 inotify.c add_watch - does not accept a utf-8 binary yet because I am lazy. (it returns a utf-8 binary)
 inotify.c read - the cookie is returned as an int, should be uint.
 I am not sure how to return a uint/int64.